Google just leaked the Pixel 4

 The Google Pixel 3 and Pixel 3 XL have top-of-the-line cameras, but until today, we've seen the company steer away from implementing multiple lenses on back.

-Its single-lens solution has been buttressed by excellent post-processing software and does a decent job of compensating for its lack of telephoto or depth-sensing lens.
+Its single-lens solution has been buttressed by superb post-processing software and does a decent job of compensating for the lack of telephoto and depth-sensing lens.

+Right now, we think the Pixel 3 and Huawei P30 Pro pro cameras are very close in quality – Huawei's is just a tad more versatile with a great telephoto lens and an ultra-wide camera.

-We'll have to wait and see if that happens – or until Google teases its forthcoming phone in a 'leak' follow up.
+We'll have to wait and see if Google's camera comes out on top with the Pixel 4 – or wait until Google teases its forthcoming phone in another 'leak' follow-up.